Subutex vs Suboxone: What’s The Difference?

-Buprenorphine was previously used as a pain reliever.
-It is a partial opioid antagonist that binds with opioid receptors in the brain, causing reduced pain and feelings of wellbeing.
+Buprenorphine, previously used as a pain reliever, is a partial opioid agonist that binds with opioid receptors in the brain that causes reduced pain and feelings of wellbeing.
 While buprenorphine isn’t a full opioid, it acts much like one, causing moderate receptor site activity, except it does not create a euphoric state, when taken as directed.
 As a result, buprenorphine will prevent withdrawal symptoms from, and reduce cravings for, opiate drugs like heroin and prescription painkillers.